vivekyadav/dlca3d/README.md

 ![64 particles - 10x10](https://user-images.githubusercontent.com/666808/52552879-93d40200-2d96-11e9-8d70-770908887978.png)

-There are a bunch of other files generated in system folders. nano.txt - co-ordinates of particles of type 1 plmr.txt - co-ordinates of particles of type 2
+There are a bunch of other files generated in system folders:
+* nano.txt - co-ordinates of particles of type 1
+* plmr.txt - co-ordinates of particles of type 2

 *I'll try to add more documentation later if possible*